 National Museum Wales has been supporting local business to source PPE and hygiene equipment during Covid.
 Sanitiser stations and gels have been sourced from Chemsol Cymru in Conwy whilst the PPE face visors for staff have been sourced from DMM Climbing in Llanberis.

 We’re all looking forward to welcoming our visitors back to our national museums.
 Museums play a key role in the health and wellbeing of people and communities and I hope everyone will come back out to visit us and support us.
 Our main priority remains that everyone stays safe and we will be following Welsh Government guidelines and continue to monitor the situation over the weeks ahead."

 Amgueddfa Cymru – National Museum Wales is a family of seven museums and a collections centre, which are all free to enter.
 Together, it is home to the nation’s art, history and science collections, which will continue to grow so that they can be used and enjoyed by both present and future generations.

 One of its museums, St Fagans National Museum of History which explores the history and culture of Wales, won the Art Fund Museum of the Year 2019.

 During this period a number of Amgueddfa’s popular events can be enjoyed from home online.
-Find out more about the Amgueddfa Cymru digital food festival and Museum Sleepover: Dino Nights!
-At Home!
-On the website.
+Find out more about their digital events.

 From 3 September Amgueddfa Cymru - National Museum Wales will also be accepting group bookings again for up to 30 people (up to 20 at National Roman Legion Museum).
 However, on arrival groups will need to operate as individuals or separate households, following social distancing rules.
 A range of new measures have been introduced to ensure a safe and enjoyable experience.